 The price of real estate not only factors into your company’s operating costs, but also the quality of life of your employees.
 Will your employees be able to comfortably afford homes?
 Will the community be ideal for both your business and your employees?
 How does the area’s cost of living compare to other locations?

 “Typically, when you relocate your company, your new workforce is already in place,” King said.
 “However, if you are trying to recruit nationally, it might be challenging to get people to move to a location with a less-than-stellar quality of life.
 In those cases, your company will likely end up paying a lot more to recruit the people you need.”

 Lower taxes have long been a site-selection factor, especially for businesses considering locations in a different state.
 Think California or New York vs. Texas.
 The potential savings can be significant.
 For moves within the same state, however, tax differences are less significant and, therefore, less important.

 When it comes to tax incentives, King warns that caution must be exercised.

 Over-regulated environments are hard on businesses.
 Fines and compliance issues can add up to headaches and lost revenue, whereas a business-friendly regulatory environment signals concrete competitive advantages for businesses on the grow.
-Relocating your business to a friendly regulatory climate could prove an economically sensible choice in the long run.
+Business relocation to a friendly regulatory climate could prove an economically sensible choice in the long run.
 Noted for its favorable regulatory environment, Texas has been the recipient of hundreds of companies fleeing over-taxed and over-regulated states in the past several years.

+Certainly, business relocation is not a decision to be made lightly.
 Don’t rush.
 Consider your alternatives.
 Beyond just a physical move, your company’s relocation must be intelligent, as well.